Key Takeaways:

 Featured Programs

 Why attend a Sea Grant University?
-While these colleges and universities don’t have official rights over any body of water, they do receive considerable amounts of money to conduct scientific research, training, educational programs, and extension projects related to the conservation and practical use of America’s coastal regions, the Great Lakes, and other marine areas.
+While these colleges and universities do not have official rights over any body of water, they receive considerable amounts of money to conduct scientific research, training, educational programs, and extension projects related to the conservation and practical use of America’s coastal regions, the Great Lakes, and other marine areas.
 Students hoping to prepare themselves for a career relating to the ocean in any way would do well to consider a Sea Grant university.

 Clemson University